One-to-One Device Handbook

 Carrying Your Device

-One-to-One devices should be stored in the district issued case when not in use.
+Depending on the model of the device, laptops will be issued a hard or soft case.
+Devices with hard shell cases should always remain cased, including when the device is in use.
+Devices with soft cases should be stored in the case when the device is transported or not in use.
 The case protects the laptop and provides protection when carrying and storing.
-The laptop should be carried by the case handles, case shoulder strap or by placing the district issued case in the student backpack.
+The laptop should be carried by the case handles, case shoulder strap or by placing the District issued case in the student backpack.

-Students may personalize/customize their LAPTOP CASE by placing stickers, patches, writing or attach luggage tags.
-Students MAY NOT personalize the One-to-One DEVICES in any way.
+Students MAY NOT personalize uncased One-to-One DEVICES in any way.
 Students should not:

 Place stickers, write on, inscribe, or scratch the device.